profsmith89/ctps/_sources/welcome.md

     * We can learn a lot about the right tool for a task by understanding how computational tools fail and what, if anything, we can do about these failures.
 In the final six problems, you'll use increasingly powerful computational tools and gain insights into their limitations.
     * Despite these limitations, finding the right computation tool is a matter of understanding and exploiting patterns. *Pattern recognition* is the final fundamental idea in computational thinking, and it is at the core of machine learning and generative AI.
 If you can recognize the patterns in your problem, you can identify the right computational tool to exploit those patterns.
 And if you understand how computational tools exploit pattern matching, you can avoid falling victim to their limitations.

+## Layering and illustrating connections

-**Layering and illustrating connections.** Nowhere in this book will you find a single section on a programming structure like looping or an important computer-science concept like abstraction.
+Nowhere in this book will you find a single section on a programming structure like looping or an important computer-science concept like abstraction.
 Instead, the text will regularly return to previously introduced topics, and when it does, I will layer on new nuances and new connections.

 This layering will help you to grow from novice to skilled practitioner.
 It presents the basic ideas when they are first needed to solve a problem.
 It later reminds you of what you know when that knowledge can get us started on a new and more complex problem.
 It then builds upon your current understanding when a new problem demands that you understand some of the nuances or more powerful aspects of a programming structure or a computer science concept.